 About this Platform

-This platform examines the connections between food systems, brain health, mental well-being, and structural inequities across the lifespan.
+This platform examines the connections between urban food systems, brain & heart health, mental well-being, and structural inequities across the lifespan.
 It highlights the lived realities of food insecurity around the world and explores how culturally grounded, community-led approaches can strengthen resilience and nutrition security.

-Grounded in equity and informed by policy, the aim is to elevate overlooked voices and contribute to systemic change that leads to lasting impact.
+Grounded in equity and informed by policy, the aim is to elevate overlooked voices and contribute to systemic change that improves health and food environments in rapidly urbanising contexts.

 “No society can thrive when access to nourishment depends on power, privilege, or geography.
 Equity must be the foundation of our food systems.”